-- Minnesota homeowners preparing to list, price, and sell with fewer surprises
+- Minnesota homeowners preparing to sell with realistic pricing and prep advice

 - Cross-state movers between Minnesota and Arizona

-- Small-scale residential investors evaluating single-property or smaller portfolio decisions
+- Small-scale real estate investors evaluating single-property or small portfolio decisions

 Key facts about Jesse Scheel